Pizzelle | Italian Waffle Cookies

 Pizzelle {Italian Waffle Cookies}

 I distinctly remember her cookies as very crispy, with a lot of snap.
-These are crisp but definitely more tender, and keep well in an airtight container.
+These are crisp but definitely more tender, and keep well wrapped in aluminum foil.
 They taste great both ways.
 You can experiment by shaping them as they cool, too.

 3 large eggs